ankyra/escape/docs/quickstart.md

-## Quickstart
+---
+title: "Quickstart"
+slug: quickstart
+type: "docs"
+---

 At its core Escape provides abstractions to work with _units of deployments_.
 A _unit of deployment_ is a collection of files, plus a bit of metadata to tell Escape what can be done with it.
-Based on the metadata Escape knows how to deploy, test and destroy the unit.
+Based on the metadata Escape knows how to build, test, deploy, destroy and operate the unit.

 Metadata doesn't have to be written by hand, but can be compiled from an _Escape plan_.
 The smallest Escape plan looks like this: